About Clear Biocharacteristic (Guna) in Ayurveda

 Clear refers to anything that cleanses or flushes out wastes, or that digests ama.

-Cleansing, fasting, and an excessively light diet can indicate or create clear quality in the body.
+Cleansing, fasting, and an excessively light diet increases clear quality in the body.
 The remedy for excessive clear quality in the body is a Vata pacifying diet with rich or sweet foods.
-Inspiration, awe, open mindedness, forgetting one's cultural heritage or homeland, divorce, travel, and grief can indicate or create clear quality in the mind.
+Inspiration, awe, open mindedness, forgetting one's cultural heritage or homeland, travel, and grief increases Vata type create clear quality in the mind.
 The remedy for an excess of Vata clear quality in the mind is stability and routine.

 Clear foods and herbs help heal wounds.
 Clear foods generally lack sweet, sticky, gooey, or oily qualities.
 Instead, they are bitter, sharp, warm, drying, and light.
 Turmeric clears the blood because it dilates blood vessels, improving circulation.
 Dandelion clears the blood because bitters help metabolise cholesterol, fats, and sugars.
 Dandelion leaves are also a diuretic, flushing water stagnation.
 Aloe vera clears the digestive tract because it is a slight laxative.
 Mint, like many aromatic herbs, refreshes and clears the mind and respiratory tract.
 Lemon clears the liver and gall bladder by draining excess bile.
 Black pepper clears tissues by irritating them.
 Heat clears by purging the sweat glands.

 Kapha needs clear quality the most.
 Vata craves clear quality too much, to the point of creating deficiency.
 The body naturally cleanses during the spring.
 Spring is also the season where the body needs the most help with cleansing and detoxification.